ironmelon/HW_25_Observer_2/README.md

 # HW_25_Observer_2
-Work with pattern Observer, using notification.
+Working with pattern Observer, using notification.